53-software/vram-shield/README.md

 You can download the latest compiled version from the **[Releases](https://github.com/53-software/vram-shield/releases)** section.

 1. Download the latest `VRAMShield_X.X.X.exe`.
-2. Run the application as Administrator.
+2. Run the application as Administrator (required for process management).
-3.  **On first launch, VRAM Shield will automatically install and configure LibreHardwareMonitor for you.**
+3.  **On first launch, VRAM Shield will automatically configure the LibreHardwareMonitor backend.**
-4. Once installed, the application will start monitoring and protecting your VRAM.
+4. Once active, the application will begin managing your VRAM thermal load.

 > **Note:** This repository is used for distribution and issue tracking only.
 The source code is proprietary and not available for public access.